 Learning about pets is fun for preschoolers!
 Pets help children think about caring for animals and the world and help teach responsibility.
-This activity focuses on the prints that some pets make.
+This pet art activity focuses on the prints that some pets make with their paws.

 This activity is such a fun way to make art and examine the prints that animals make at the same time!
 The homemade stampers are easy to make – and this technique can also be used to make all kinds of different themed stampers!

 You’ll need to prepare the stampers in advance, but they don’t take long.
 To make them I used the following supplies:

 - Dry floral foam (I bought this from the dollar store but you could use any kind of blocks or even large bottle lids!)

 - Knife and cutting surface

 - Extra thick craft foam (I used 6mm thick)

 - Hot glue gun and glue

 Cut the floral foam into blocks, making sure the cut edges are flat.

 Draw the paw prints onto the craft foam with the pencil (a quick internet search yielded some images for reference).
 I drew prints for a dog, a cat, a parrot, and a rabbit.